robkorn/blockchain-ruminations/Urbit Based Blockchain Statechannels.md

 Urbit: The Blockchain State Channel Solution No One Expected
 ==============================

-For the uninitiated, state channels are the concept of  performing protocols by interacting with other users of a blockchain without actually using the blockchain itself for every action.
+For the uninitiated, state channels allow for users of a blockchain to perform protocols together without actually using the blockchain itself for every action.
 To be precise, the blockchain is not used during the execution of the protocol, but only for opening and closing the state channel (technically your state channel can have multiple phases which may require more txs to snapshot the state at a given point in time, but that is besides the point).

 The most popular form of state channel that you may have heard of is the Lightning Network on top of Bitcoin.
 The LN is a specific type of state channel called a payment channel.